project-openubl/xhandler-rust/README.md

 # XBuilder

-Java library for creating XML files based on UBL standards.
+Java library for creating and signing XML files based on UBL standards.

 XBuilder can be found in [Maven Central](https://mvnrepository.com/artifact/io.github.project-openubl/xbuilder)